 Erusin begins with the traditional blessing over a cup of wine, which is then shared among the couple and their parents.
 The second blessing sanctifies the couple together in kiddushin, Hebrew for “marriage,” a word derived from the Hebrew word for “holy.”

-According to Jewish law, the giving and accepting of an item of value in the presence of witnesses is part of what sanctifies a marriage.
+According to Jewish law, the giving and accepting of a valuable item in the presence of witnesses is part of what sanctifies a marriage.
 Therefore, the couple generally exchange rings as they declare, in Hebrew, “Behold, you are consecrated to me with this ring, in accordance with the laws of Moses and Israel.”
 The rings are solid, without any breaks or stones, signifying the wholeness and union achieved through marriage.
 Each ring is placed on the right index finger, demonstrating the ancient belief that the forefinger is connected by a direct line to the heart.
-In Sephardic ceremonies a ring, a coin, or anything valuable, such as a piece of jewelry other than a ring may be used for this part of the ceremony.
+In Sephardic ceremonies, a ring, coin, or anything valuable may be used for this part of the ceremony.

 - Reading the Ketubah: It is customary for the ketubah, or marriage contract, to be read aloud during the ceremony so that all can bear witness to the commitment the partners have made to one another.
 Sephardic Jews generally read only a few lines at the beginning and a few lines at the end, not the entire document.

-- Breaking the Glass: At the end of the ceremony, it is customary for one and sometimes both people in the couple to break a glass.
+- Breaking the Glass: At the end of the ceremony, it is customary for one, and sometimes both people in the couple, to break a glass.
 There are many interpretations of this ritual.
 Some consider it a reminder of the destruction of the Temple in Jerusalem in the first century, for even at the height of personal joy, we must not forget the tragedies the Jewish and world communities have endured.
 Others explain that the fragile glass reminds us of the delicate nature of marriage, which must always be cared for and cherished.
-At the sound of the breaking of the glass, guests traditionally clap and chant “Siman tov” and “mazel tov,” Hebrew phrases that offer congratulations and good luck to the couple.
+At the sound of the breaking of the glass, guests traditionally clap and chant “Siman tov” and “ ,” Hebrew phrases that offer congratulations and good luck to the couple.

 After the Ceremony